azavea/azavea-branding-guide/_pages/identity/products.md

 ### Tagline
 {% include copy-paste.html
-  description = "Legislative district and elected officials database for district assignment, advocacy, and district mapping to support citizen engagement in the US and other countries."
+  description = "Democracy's Database.
+Cicero is a global resource for elected officials and legislative district boundaries.
+Cicero provides address to district matching and legislator lookups at all levels of government."
 %}

 ## Raster Foundry